 If you’re nervous about taking on the challenge of a half marathon, try finding a running group or buddy to run with.

-Running groups are also a great way to make new friends who understand that all you want to talk about is running.
+Running groups are a great way to make new friends who share your passion and addiction for running!

-11. Get a Great Training Plan, and Stick To It (By the way, our’s are free)
+12. Get a Great Half Marathon Training Plan, and Stick to It

 All our training plans are designed by certified running coaches and runners, because they know exactly how to structure your training and increase your mileage in a manageable way.